3 min read

 Delayed payment definition

-As stated above, payment delay is the period of time a business or institution waits between receiving a bill and paying it.
+A payment delay is the period of time a business or institution waits between receiving a bill and paying it.
 They may have a longer delay because they wish to carry out checks on the bill before parting with the sum due, or because they want to wait until a more financially opportune payment to pay it.

 How to deal with delayed payments